Wztovo/DS-MIA/README.md

 ---

 ##  Environment Setup
-Our code has been tested on Linux  with `Python 3.9.20`, `CUDA 12.1`, `PyTorch 2.0.1`.Before executing the project code, please prepare the Python environment according to the `requirements.txt` file.
+Our code has been tested on Linux  with `Python 3.9.20`, `CUDA 12.1`, `PyTorch 2.0.1`.Before executing the project code, please prepare the Python environment according to the `requirements.txt`.

 ##  Project Structure
 ```bash